 Things to do in Midland:

-While staying in the Swan Valley there are lots of shops, restaurants, cafes and movies plus things to do in Midland.
+While staying in the Swan Valley, there are lots of shops, restaurants, cafes and movies plus things to do in Midland.

 One of the best things to do is visit historic Guildford.
 It was established in 1829 and classified as an historic town by the National Trust of Australia (WA).
 With its heritage buildings, early settlement and convict history, antique stores, character pubs and village charm, Guildford emits the feel of a bygone era.
-It is only a 6 minute car drive or 10 – 15 minutes by train or bus.
+It is only a 6-minute car drive or 10 – 15 minutes by train or bus.

-Play and stay golf package at Salamander Bay NSW.
-Stay in Condo 105 with Aussie Chillout located at the Horizons Golf Resort premises.
+Salamander Bay Stay and Play Golf Package.
+Stay in Condo 105 with Aussie Chillout, located on the Horizons Golf Resort premises.
 Play Golf while you stay at Horizons Golf Resort.

 Package Highlights:

-• Play golf at Horizons Golf Resort one of Australia’s top 100 courses
+Play golf at Horizons Golf Resort one of Australia’s top 100 courses

-• Enjoy views over golf course and enjoy the company of the resident kangaroos, birds and other wildlife
+Enjoy views over golf course and enjoy the company of the resident kangaroos, birds and other wildlife

 What’s Included?

-• 2 players with shared golf cart for one round of 18 holes
+2 players with shared golf cart for one round of 18 holes

-• Golf add ons can be purchased for discounted rate after booking
+Golf add-ons can be purchased for discounted rate after booking

-• Access to the golf course (Monday to Sunday) from 7 am to 3 pm starts
+Access to the golf course (Monday to Sunday) from 7 am to 3 pm starts

 Chill and Play Golf